-These Apple Cinnamon Streusel Muffins are bursting with flavours!
-They are soft and fluffy muffins with sweet apples and cinnamon sugar in every bite.
+These Apple Cinnamon Streusel Muffins are fluffy muffins with fresh apples and cinnamon sugar in every bite.
 The muffins have a buttery streusel sprinkled on top before baking that ties all the flavours together so well!

 I’m so excited to share this recipe so let’s begin!

-For more apple recipes, try Apple Breakfast Cake, Applesauce Oatmeal Cookies, and Applesauce Streusel Muffins.
+For more apple recipes, try Applesauce Brownies, Apple Streusel Cake, and Apple Coffee Cake.

 Why this recipe works